I have a kitten.

 I don’t know if my heart breaks when quitters quit.

-Because if I were to suggest to our imaginary Preacher the (by now very thirsty) Human that he might want to consider drinking some more water from a bowl and he were to respond with, “I tried that once – it didn’t work”, I’m just not sure how much sympathy I’d have.
+Because if I were to suggest to our imaginary Preacher the (by now very thirsty) Human that he might consider drinking water from a bowl?
+And he were to respond with, “I tried that once – it didn’t work”?
+I’m just not sure how much sympathy I’d have.

 Today, I have a little job for you.

 Think for a little while if there’s something you’ve tried and it hasn’t worked.